-chylomicron A droplet made of resynthesized triglycerides wrapped in lipoproteins that is produced by the intestinal cells.
-Chylomicrons are passed from the intestinal cells where they then enter into the lymphatic system. triglycerides within the intestinal cells.
-The resynthesized triglycerides are then combined with protein carriers to form lipoproteins.
-These lipoproteins with their fatty cargo then pass through the intestinal cells.
-Once they leave the intestinal cells they are called chylomicrons.
+are called chylomicrons.
 Chylomicrons do not enter directly into the bloodstream, but instead enter into the lymphatic system (see Figure 2.13).
-The lymphatic system then delivers the chylomicrons to the fats then empty into the blood and are distributed throughout the body.
+The lymphatic system then delivers the chylomicrons to the large veins of the neck via the thoracic duct.
+The fats then empty into the blood and are distributed throughout the body.